buddhist-uni/buddhist-uni.github.io/_content/canon/vv1.8.md

 ---

 > One day, I saw several monks who were very thirsty and had fallen to the ground.
 I got up quickly and offered them water to drink.

+A deva explains the merit accumulated when she offered water to a monk who had fallen.